mohamedsubail-git/SSB-SC-AM-MODULATOR-AND-DEMODULATOR-USING-SCILAB-T1-M4-ODD/README.md

-# SSB-SC-AM-MODULATOR-AND-DEMODULATOR-USING-SCILAB-T1-M4-ODD
+# DSB-SC-AM-MODULATOR-AND-DEMODULATOR-USING-SCILAB-T1-M4-ODD
-# SSB-SC-AM MODULATOR AND DEMODULATOR
+# DSB-SC-AM MODULATOR AND DEMODULATOR

 ## AIM

-To write a program to perform SSBSC modulation and demodulation using SCI LAB and study its spectral characteristics.
+To write a program to perform DSBSC modulation and demodulation using SCI LAB and study its spectral characteristics.

 ---